MMMU-Pro: A More Robust Multi-discipline Multimodal Understanding Benchmark: Experiments

-\autoref{fig:ocr_prompt} explores whether Optical Character Recognition (OCR) prompts help in improving performance within the Vision Input setting of MMMU-Pro.
-The OCR prompt explicitly requires the model to write out the question text in the image (as shown in \autoref{ocr_prompt}).
+\autoref{tab:model_results} shows that although most of the models demonstrate strong OCR capabilities, as indicated by high similarity scores.
+Based on the result, we then explore whether explicitly asking the model to first extract the question and then solve it (with an OCR prompt shown in \autoref{ocr_prompt}) could help in improving performance within the Vision Input setting of MMMU-Pro.
 Across the models evaluated, the inclusion of OCR prompts did not significantly alter performance.
 These minimal differences suggest that strong capable models are already proficient at extracting and understanding textual information from images, even without explicit OCR prompts.

-Importantly, this result underscores that simple OCR is not sufficient to solve the challenges presented by MMMU-Pro's vision-only input setting.
-When text is embedded within images, it significantly increases the overall complexity of the visual input.
-This integration requires models to not only recognize and extract text but also to understand its context within the image, its relationship to visual elements, and its relevance to the question at hand.
-This multi-layered challenge of simultaneously processing textual and visual information makes the task substantially more demanding, pushing models towards more sophisticated multimodal reasoning.